Telecom Convergent Billing

 Centralized customer care and support for both type of customers ( pre-paid and post-paid).

-So far it has been a dream of all the big telecom operators to achieve true convergence.
-May be tomorrow some billing system would come which will support true convergence of all the product and services but today it has following obstacles to achieve real convergence:
+So far, it has been a dream of all the big telecom operators to achieve true convergence.
+May be tomorrow some billing system would come which will support true convergence of all the product and services, but today it has the following obstacles to achieve real convergence −

 Real time Charging Systems like Ericsson IN or Nokia Siemens Charging System are very popular systems to provide solution for pre-paid product and services.
 These systems are not flexible enough to handle various functionalities required for post-paid customers for example: complex customer hierarchies, CDR re-rating, volume discounts, flexible reporting, roaming charging, interconnect charging, etc.